Flood Watch issued for St Croix, St.Thomas...St. John.. and Adjacent Islands by NWS - NewsBreak

 weather.gov

-Dense Fog Advisory issued for Lapeer, Lenawee, Macomb, Monroe, Oakland, Sanilac, St. Clair by NWS
+Dense Fog Advisory issued for Branch, Cass, Hillsdale, Southern Berrien, St. Joseph by NWS

+Effective: 2022-10-31 04:30:00 EDT Expires: 2022-10-31 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, and allow extra time to reach your destination.
+Watch out for children in the dark waiting for the school bus.
+Target Area: Branch; Cass; Hillsdale; Southern Berrien; St. Joseph DENSE FOG ADVISORY IN EFFECT UNTIL 11 AM EDT THIS MORNING * WHAT...Widespread visibility less than one quarter of a mile in dense fog. * WHERE...Portions of northern Indiana, southwest Michigan and northwest Ohio. * WHEN...Until 11 AM EDT this morning. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...Dense fog has developed rapidly and is expected to persist for most of the morning.
+The dense fog may expand further east.

 Comments / 0